randomraccoon/g66-pokemon-node/README.md

-__NOTE:__ Your database should _always_ be updated to have the current `in_gym` status of _all_ Pokemón.
+__NOTE:__ Your database should _always_ be updated to have the current `in_gym` status of _all_ Pokémon.

 __#10__

 ```
 As a user
-When I visit the Pokemón home page
+When I visit the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-And less than 2 Pokemón are 'in the gym'
+And less than 2 Pokémon are 'in the gym'
-Then I see a link 'assign to gym' next to every Pokemón that is not 'in the gym'
+Then I see a link 'assign to gym' next to every Pokémon that is not 'in the gym'
 ```

 __#11__

 ```
-When I visit the Pokemón home page
+When I visit the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-And there are already 2 Pokemón 'in the gym'
+And there are already 2 Pokémon 'in the gym'
-Then I do not see 'assign to gym' links for any other Pokemón
+Then I do not see 'assign to gym' links for any other Pokémon
 ```
 __#12__

 ```
-When I go to the Pokemón home page
+When I go to the Pokémon home page
-And I see all Pokemón
+And I see all Pokémon
-And a Pokemón is 'in the gym'
+And a Pokémon is 'in the gym'
-Then I see a link 'remove from gym' next to that Pokemón
+Then I see a link 'remove from gym' next to that Pokémon
-And I do NOT see a link 'assign to gym' next to that Pokemón
+And I do NOT see a link 'assign to gym' next to that Pokémon
 ```

 ### Trainers

-~~__#1__~~
+~~__#1__~~ COMPLETE

 ```
 As a user